-The small collar of the second drawing was always in style so I can't use it as proof.
+The small collar of the second sketch was always in style so I can't use it as proof.
 Don't get me

 wrong, Federigo was a nice man and he did teach me some techniques

-about mixing oil colors but he did not make those sketches or else I
+about using oil colors but he did not make those sketches or else I